Viewley Hill Marvelous Me App

 The next review of the school’s pupil premium strategy will be June 2022

 Viewley Hill Academy is an average sized primary school in Hemlington, Middlesbrough.
 We have a high school deprivation indicator: On the Indices of Multiple Deprivation, the catchment of the academy falls in the lowest decile.
-The percentage of pupils known to be eligible for Free School meals (FSM) is also significantly above the national average: 64.9% compared to 21.6% (GOV.UK 2020-21)
+The percentage of pupils known to be eligible for Free School meals (FSM) is also significantly above the national average: 64.9% compared to 24.6% (GOV.UK 2020-21)

 We are an inclusive school with high aspirations for all of our children.
-We believe that every child is entitled to a first class education which will engage, develop and and prepare them for the next stage of their life’s journey.
+We believe that every child is entitled to a first-class education which will engage, develop and prepare them for the next stage of their life’s journey.
 We are committed to ensuring that any challenges we face in our context are mitigated so that all pupils can reach their full potential, regardless of their starting points.

 Objectives of Pupil Premium Spending